Project Phase Understanding its Nuances

 Sequential Relationship

-• In this type of relationship a phase starts only when the previous phase is complete.
-The Step by step nature of the approach reduces uncertainty, but may eliminate options for reducing the overall schedule.
+• In this type of relationship, a phase starts only when the previous phase is complete.
+The Step-by-step nature of the approach reduces uncertainty but may eliminate options for reducing the overall schedule.

 Overlapping Relationship